 Massachusetts Municipal Vulnerability Preparedness Grant Program

 Massachusetts’ Municipal Vulnerability Preparedness grant program (MVP) provides support for cities and towns across the state to begin the process of planning and implementing climate change resiliency projects.
 The state awards communities with funding to complete vulnerability assessments and develop resiliency plans.
-Applications are due by May 3rd, 2019 - or when all allocated funds have been awarded.

 Municipalities with no current local Hazard Mitigation Plan (HMP), or those with plans expiring in 2019 or 2020 are eligible for additional funding to complete or update a full draft of the HMP for MEMA review.